-A set of free generators comes with an extremely useful universal property:
+A set of free generators, comes with an extremely useful universal property.

-Lemma 11.15.
+Lemma 1.15.
 Let M be a free R-module, freely generated by X. Let N be any R-module and let $f: X \longrightarrow N$ be any map.

-Then there is unique induced R-module homorphism $\phi: M \longrightarrow N$ which makes the following diagram commute
+Then there is unique induced ring homorphism $\phi: M \longrightarrow N$ which makes the following diagram commute